mgk/itags/README.md

 *Note: the KB article uses a large page size (10,000) but as far as I can tell the max page size returned by docker is 100.*

-### Todos
-- go doc for package
-- negative test cases
-- support other registries such as gcr.io